3dgeo-heidelberg/helios/README.md

 ## Download pre-built
 You can download **pre-built** versions for Windows and Linux here: https://github.com/3dgeo-heidelberg/helios/releases These versions have been tested with Windows 10 and Ubuntu Linux 20.04.

+## Legacy version
+HELIOS, the precedessor of HELIOS++, can still be found at https://github.com/GIScience/helios

 ## Install